kiriri/gd2cs.py/README.md

 # gd2cs.py
 Regex based Python script that converts arbitrary gdscript code to C#<br>
-Wrapped in a graphical UI plugin for use in the Godot Editor.<br>
+Wrapped in a graphical UI plugin for use in the Godot Editor.
+This branch is for the 3.x version of Godot, there is another branch for 4.x.<br>
 It's far from perfect, but it it should let you skip most of the gruntwork when converting. <br> It analyzes syntax only.
 No fancy code analysis.
 <br />